Ghulam213/Known-Nextjs/README.md

 - For database url use your database url
 - JWT secret can be any random string
 - For Next public api use http://localhost:[YOUR_PORT_NO]
-- You can use books.json to prepopulate your database with books.

 Your app will now be running on localhost.
 Enjoy!